valimzztt/SummerProjectQMI2023/README.md

 Subsequently, in 2021, the same research group published another paper demonstrating the existence of single-phase $Mn1–xNixAs$ ($0.25 ≤ x ≤ 0.50$) using a rigorous methodology.
 This unique intrinsic nano structuring allowed for the tuning of the thickness of MnAs and NiAs nanolayers through changes in composition, x.
 Additionally, they probed the 3d magnetic moments of Mn and Ni, revealing distinct differences.
 The magnetic moment of manganese was found to be one order of magnitude greater than that of nickel.
 This study paves the way for a new class of materials with intrinsic layers of varying magnetization, with potential applications in spintronics.
 Once again, the researchers emphasized the suitability of this intrinsically nanolayered material for advancing spintronics applications, given MnAs' ferromagnetic nature and NiAs' paramagnetic behavior.

+# Convergence tests:
+There are 3 different shell scripts for three different shell script, each performing one convergence test: one for ENCUT (kinetic energy cutoff for the planewave basis set), KPOINTS
+1. Set a geometry of your system of interest:
+This does not need to be a fully optimized geometry, an experimental geometry or a reasonable manually constructed geometry will do fine, as long as it gives you a converged result at the end of your static calculation.
+A convergence test should not depend on the exact geometry of your system.
+Rather it should tell you how well your setting converges your result with regard to the energy found on the potential energy surface.
+Well-converged calculations
+1. Choose XC functional:
+a.
+Accuracy: LDA < GGA < Hybrid
+2. Determine optimal KPOINTS value
+a.
+The accuracy increases with number of kpoints Useful parameters:
+For metals, choose a smearing technique (ISMEAR in INCAR) Tetrahedron method = Good for very accurate total energy calculations Gaussian, Methfessel-Paxton etc = Good for ionic and geometric relaxations ISMEAR = N (N>0): method of Methfessel-Paxton order N ISMEAR = 0 for Gaussian, -1 for Fermi, -2 for partial occupancies read from WAVECAR or INCAR ISMEAR = -5 for tetrahedron method (for DOS calculations + very accurate total energy calculations (no relaxation in metals))

+3. Determine optimal Energy Cutoff (ENCUT)
+a.
+ENCUT controls the completeness of the planewave basis set
+4. Pseudopotentials (POTCAR default): Replaces nucleus and core electrons with fixed effective potential

 # Studying the thermodynamics of (Mn,Ni)AS system
 Since we only vary the Mn to Ni ratio, while keeping As fixed, the material system can be viewed as pseudo-binary.
 The reason for choosing Mn-Ni-As as a model system is motivated by the recent discovery of Magnetically Segregated Nanolayering in Mn-Ni-As intermetallics.